-One impact of this change is if the student registered for Spring 2019 in 2018 and paid in 2019 the same amount could be reported in 2018 (as a charged amount) and in 2019 (as a received payment) because of the reporting method change.
+If the student registered for Spring 2021 in 2020 and paid in 2021 the same amount could be reported in 2020 (as a charged amount) and in 2021 (as a received payment) because of the reporting method change.
 The 1098-T should be used in conjunction with the student’s own payment records when completing their tax return.

 A 1098-T form may have not been generated for the following reasons:

 - No valid address reflected in the MyChaffey portal

 - No SSN/TIN on file

 - If no charges were paid during the relevant tax year.
 Please take into consideration the actual payment dates, rather than semester start dates.